Discovering...

 Rarest and most premium

 Extremely durable with a distinctive coarse grain unlike any other leather.
 Historically used by Saharan traders for saddlery.
 Today used for premium bags and decorative items.
-Limited supply makes it the most expensive.
+Limited supply makes it the most expensive option.

 Softest and lightest

 The thinnest and most delicate Moroccan leather.
 Prized for buttery softness and lightweight feel.
 Used for linings, lightweight garments, and high-end babouches.
-Not suited for bags or items needing structure.
+Not suited for bags or items needing structural rigidity.

 The traditional method used in Fes for over a thousand years.
-Hides are submerged in stone vats filled with plant-based dye solutions for one to three days.
+Hides soak in stone vats filled with plant-based dye solutions for one to three days.
 Natural dyes produce warm, rich tones with subtle variation.
 Colors deepen with age and develop a prized patina.

 Pros: Environmentally friendlier, unique color variation, beautiful aging, no harsh chemical smell